• Default font size

 A:

-The hotel proprietor shall pay to the Collector, within 14 days after 31 March, 30 June, 30 September and 31 December in each year, the amount of the HAT payable in respect of the quarters ending on those dates.
+The hotel proprietor shall pay to the Collector, within 14 calendar days after 31 March, 30 June, 30 September and 31 December in each year, the amount of the HAT payable in respect of the quarters ending on those dates.

 back to top